 - Considers relationships to be more intimate than they actually are

 Histrionic personality disorder is more prevalent in females than males.
-It occurs about 2 to 3 percent in the general population.
+It occurs in about 1.8 percent in the general population.

 Like most personality disorders, histrionic personality disorder typically will decrease in intensity with age, with many people experiencing few of the most extreme symptoms by the time they are in the 40s or 50s.